OCC Ethics Rules - A Plain English Guide

 When you first heard that you had to tell your boss that you were thinking about taking a part-time job, you may have thought that it was none of his or her business.
 But there really is a good reason for this rule.
 It is meant to ensure that employees don’t use their positions at the OCC to benefit a company or organization outside of the government.

 You must tell your supervisor if you take a second job while working for the OCC.
 Also, you have to tell your supervisor about any outside business activity, even if you don’t get paid for it, if your position causes you to make business decisions about the organization.
-This includes getting involved in the work of a nonprofit or educational organization.
+This includes getting involved in the work of a nonprofit or educational organization or serving on the board of such an organization.

 You generally don’t have to report your participation in purely honorary groups or religious, social, fraternal, or political organizations, unless you make business decision for the organization.